paladin-t/crft/docs/manual.md

 ![](imgs/gui/button_edit.png)

-The built-in code editor will load the entry source code of the selected disk.
-To edit other assets, navigate to the directory of a specific disk on your local storage, then use whatever external editors you want for assets.

 Notice that you cannot edit readonly disks.

+The built-in code editor loads the entry source code of the selected disk.
+To edit other assets, navigate to the directory of a specific disk on your local storage, then use proper external text or image editors to open it.

 ## Map editor